patherlkd/Diversity-Challenge/README.md

 > DC_TEAM/contestants

 for example `Abbot` has a picture named `Abbot_DC_badge.png`. **If you want to change `Abbot` to `John` you must create a picture named `John_DC_badge.png`**.

+You can also add new modes to the main menu through amendments of the `DC_mode` dictionary located in `DC_modes.py`.
+For example, if you were making a revision tool for your exams you could make a mode for each of your subjects and make separate databases for them.